cjhillbrand/websocket-sandbox/README.md

 2. For the **Deployment Stage** enter click on **[New Stage]**
     1. For **Stage Name** enter, **development**
     2. You can leave the descriptions blank, or enter what you like.
+    3. Press **Deploy**
 3. Keep track of the **WebSocket URL** this is used in our local code.

+*Note: When adjusting permissions for the lambda we couldn't start adjusting for two of them until this step has been completed.
+Please go back to **Adjusting Permissions** for **Task 2**.
+The best way to copy the ARNs is to have an **IAM**, **API Gateway** and **DynamoDB** tab open so you can switch between the two copying and pasting ARNs.*

 ## Task 4: Creating the GUI for the Chatroom
 *Note: This task is completed using a **Google Chrome Browser**, but feel free to use what you are comfortable with*
 ### Step 1: Configure Websocket on the UI
-1. On your local machine navigate to: websocket-sandbox/resources/aws-utils.js
+1. On your local machine navigate to: websocket-sandbox/chatroom/aws-utils.js
 2. Under the **AWS_CONFIG** for the key **websocket** enter the Websocket URL we grabbed in the last task.

 ### Step 2: Test UI Functionality